Thompson Rivers University Faculty of Law

 Thompson Rivers University Faculty of Law, in Kamloops, British Columbia, offers a dynamic, challenging, and highly rewarding legal education located in the stunning natural beauty of British Columbia’s glorious Thompson Valley.
 Our three-year JD program offers students a well-established curriculum taught by an outstanding group of legal academics with the benefit of state-of-the-art facilities in an award-winning, new law school building that includes bright, modern classrooms; student study spaces; and spectacular views of the Thompson River Valley and adjacent mountains.
 It also houses a new 21st century law library.

-Students have the opportunity to participate in a wide variety of initiatives, that provides students with opportunities for serving the community through the TRU Pro Bono Students Canada chapter, as well as the TRU Community Legal Clinic, in which students can serve clients who meet financial standards and need assistance on a wide range of legal matters.
+Students have the opportunity to participate in a wide variety of initiatives that provide students with opportunities for serving the community through the TRU Pro Bono Students Canada chapter, as well as the TRU Community Legal Clinic, in which students can serve clients who meet financial standards and need assistance on a wide range of legal matters.
 Students can also participate in award-winning competitive mooting, the Canadian Journal of Comparative and Contemporary Law, and a broad array of student-run groups and activities through our Society of Law Students and affiliated student associations.
 The Faculty of Law at Thompson Rivers University is genuinely committed to student success and ensuring that students are provided with every opportunity to succeed as future legal professionals.

 Studying law at Thompson Rivers University is an exciting opportunity to blaze a trail at one of Canada’s newest law schools.
 Our students are integrally involved in the process of building this new seat of legal learning and are uniquely positioned to influence the nature and values of a pioneering institution.
 Our graduates have already achieved success in a wide variety of legal fields.